 How Much Compensation For a Injury Claim Against a Another Employee or Work Colleague?

+By Michael Patrick.
+Last Updated 19th January 2021.
 Accidents are not a matter to be taken lightly, especially when they lead to injury.
-Whether this is at home or in the workplace, injuries can have a dramatic effect on your life.
-Potentially, you might be affected physically, emotionally, financially, and in many other ways.
-You should always treat an accident or an injury with the utmost concern.
+Whether this is at home or in the workplace, injuries can dramatically affect your life.
+Potentially, you might be affected physically, emotionally, financially, and you may consider making a claim against an employee if they are at fault.

 Unfortunately, accidents in the workplace are not uncommon.
-As well as random incidents, accidents which occur as the result of the action (or inaction) of a colleague can be among the most taxing.
+As well as random incidents, accidents that occur due to the action (or inaction) of a colleague can be among the most taxing.
 If, for example, you have been injured at work by another employee, you may be due compensation.

-Firstly, any employer has a duty to provide a safe working environment.
-If they are found to have failed to provide protection for employers, then they might be considered negligent.
-This could be due to inadequate training, faulty equipment, or a failure to implement health and safety regulations.
+Any employer must provide a safe working environment.
+However, if they have failed to protect employers, they might be considered a breach of the duty of care and could be held accountable for the damages that have occured.
+For instance, this could be due to inadequate training, faulty equipment, or a failure to implement health and safety regulations.
 Even in instances where a colleague is at fault, this is still the employer’s responsibility.

 Select a section: